foobnix/LibreraReader/docs/wiki/faq/customize-text-fonts-and-styles/index.md

 ## Advanced setting

-In this menu tab, you can change the document font for the **"User-defined"** document style (for a description of the document, see the **"Read settings"** section below):
+In this menu tab, you can change the document font for the **"User-defined"** document style (see the **"Read settings"** section below for a description of the styles):

 * Click on the title link of the font
 * In the drop-down list of fonts, swipe up or down, select the font you want.